About the Company of Rogues(For an annotated book list click here.)

 The twelve Rogues:

 Sir Stephen Ball, lawyer and Member of Parliament.
 A quiet man, but clever.
-His book is SKYLARK May 2004.
+His book is Skylark

 Simon St. Bride.
-The Rogue who's never appeared in a book, but who has been mentioned as being in Canada.
-I found him, wreaked havoc on his life and brought him safely home in THE ROGUE'S RETURN.
-March 2006.
+The Rogue who'd never appeared in a book, but who has been mentioned as being in Canada.
+I found him, wreaked havoc on his life and brought him safely home in The Rogue's Return.

 Lord Darius Debenham, younger son of the Duke of Yeovil.
 Dare was always a happy soul, bringing cheer, amusement and endless kindness.
 And then I put him through hell.
-He's restored to happiness in TO RESCUE A ROGUE, which has been moved up to September, 2006.
+He's restored to happiness in To Rescue a Rogue,

 Two members were already dead when book time started in 1814.
 Since this was a time of war, and many younger sons of the upper class joined the army or navy, it seemed unrealistic to have them all alive.

 Lord Roger Merrihew,joined the army and died in Spain.

 Allan Ingram, joined the navy and died at sea.